Hull pattern is glimpse of what's coming

-The key focus for us for some considerable time now has been the outer hull structure.
+Our key focus for some considerable time now has been the outer hull structure.
 The goal has been to turn our initial concept for this into the real thing.
-The work has been taking place behind closed doors, with no photos released, as there are aspects of the task that are as yet confidential.
+The work has been taking place behind closed doors, with no photos released, as there are aspects of the way the boat is built that are as yet confidential.
 The BBC is continuing to follow our progress with frequent filming sessions, but the fruits of their labours will not be seen until the boat is almost ready to go on the water.
-So to lift the lid a little, we've been releasing photos recently – exclusively to this website, that provide a tantalising glimpse of the external size and shape of the boat, and demonstrate the scale of the work that's been going on.
+So to lift the lid a little, we've been releasing photos recently – exclusively to this website – that provide a tantalising glimpse of the external size and shape of the boat, and demonstrate the scale of the work that's going on.

-The hull pattern shown here is an outstanding example of the patternmakers' craftsmanship.
-It was made entirely by hand with time-honed, traditional methods, it is the work of Millfield Patterns Ltd. in Newcastle upon Tyne, with timber being used throughout.
-Its weight has been estimated at one ton!
+The huge pattern is an outstanding example of the patternmakers' craft.
+Made entirely by hand with time-honed, traditional methods, it is the work of Millfield Patterns Ltd. in Newcastle upon Tyne.
+With timber being used throughout, its weight has been estimated at one ton.

-The construction of the pattern seen at the top of this page was but one of many major tasks standing between us and completion of the outer hull structure, and all manner of engineering activities have been keeping us gainfully engaged as we strive towards that goal.
-They have ranged from conceptual design at the very outset to determine the ideal outer-hull shape, to windtunnel testing and computational hydrodynamic (CFD) analysis in verification, and structural (FEA) analysis too, plus a lot of other CAD work, including some very specialised complex-surfacing work, then on through the various stages of selecting and sourcing appropriate composite materials, followed by the manufacture of small samples of hull structure for 'three-point' bending tests to destruction to test their strength – and then, finally, impact-testing to assess the outer hull's resistance to striking objects which might be floating in the boat's path when it is at speed.
+The construction of the pattern seen at the top of this page was but one of a lengthy series of engineering activities that took us to the stage where, at long last, we could make the outer hull of the boat.
+They have ranged from conceptual design at the very outset to determine the ideal outer-hull shape, to windtunnel testing and hydrodynamic computational fluid dynamics (CFD) analysis in verification, then detailed design work – which included extensive finite-element structural analysis (FEA), some very specialised complex-surfacing work in CAD, and the various stages of selecting and sourcing appropriate composite materials, followed by the manufacture of small samples of the structure for 'three-point' bending tests to destruction to test their strength – and then, finally, impact-testing to assess the outer hull's resistance to striking objects which might be floating in the boat's path when it is at speed.

-During the time much of this work was going on, we made the first element of the outer hull structure, the foredeck: a task that required not only a pattern to be made beforehand, but also a fibreglass mould.
-With the mould completed, carbonfibre skins were laid-up either side of an Airex structural foam core, to create a very strong yet lightweight sandwich panel that will be joined to the lower element of the outer hull in due course.
+During the time much of this work was going on, we made the first element of the outer hull structure – the foredeck.
+That task started with the machining of a high-density foam pattern, from which was cast a fibreglass mould, into which multi-layered skins of carbonfibre were laid-up on either side of a 15mm-thick core of Airex structural foam, producing a very strong yet lightweight foredeck of sandwich-panel construction that will be joined to the lower element of the outer hull in due course.

 Our thanks to everyone involved – and to our logistics specialist, Bob Johnson, and the rest of his team at BSJ Holdings in Sleaford, as the task of moving patterns, moulds and finished components from one part of the country to another at progressive stages of the build process is not only exacting but potentially back-breaking at the same time, so it's strictly a job for the professionals.

 We'll be issuing further images and information on the outer-hull build shortly.